anish-lu-yihe/basic-functions/README.md

 I sincerely hope that you would leave me any comments for correction and/or improvement, or suggest me any existing packages/modules that outperforms mine.
-Although I do not care too much about the efficiency, several of my projects are dependent on them so I need them to be correct.
+Although I do not care too much about the efficiency, several of my projects are dependent on them so I need them to be absolutely correct.
-In addition, as they are used often by me, any tiny improvement could lead to potentially a bigger one.
+In addition, as the functions are used a lot, any tiny improvement could lead to potentially a bigger one.